-Homework: Reading about statistics does not ensure mastery.
+Practice Questions: Reading about statistics does not ensure mastery.
 As with many other skills, the best way to master statistics is through practice.
-There will be homework problems associated with each class topic (see the List of Topics).
 Once a topic has been covered in class, the homework should be completed.
 The ungraded homework assignments are even-numbered problems from the Chapter problems in the textbook.
 Because answers to odd-numbered problems are available at the back of the text, you are also encouraged to try odd-numbered problems on your own.
 The answers to each homework assignment will be made available on Canvas.
 It is your responsibility to check your work and ensure your mastery of the relevant material.
 Please come to office hours if you have any questions.